An Open-Source Pseudo-Spectral Solver for Idealized Korteweg-de Vries Soliton Simulations: Materials and Methods

 and the dynamic boundary condition requires continuity of normal stress, which for an inviscid fluid with negligible surface tension reduces to

 where $p_{\text{atm}}$ is the constant atmospheric pressure.

 We now restrict attention to unidirectional wave propagation along the $x$-axis, setting $v = 0$ and $\partial/\partial y = 0$.
+This reduction is appropriate for long-crested ocean waves propagating shoreward over a continental shelf or along a waveguide~\cite{ref-47}.
 The governing equations~\eqref{eq:continuity_3d}--\eqref{eq:momentum_z} reduce to the two-dimensional system

-To derive the shallow water equations, we introduce characteristic scales: $\lambda$ for horizontal length, $h_0$ for vertical length, $a$ for wave amplitude, $\lambda/c_0$ for time (where $c_0 = \sqrt{gh_0}$ is the linear long-wave speed), $c_0$ for horizontal velocity, and $\rho g h_0$ for pressure.
+To derive the shallow water equations, we introduce characteristic scales: $\lambda$ for horizontal length (the dominant wavelength), $h_0$ for vertical length (the water depth), $a$ for wave amplitude, $\lambda/c_0$ for time (where $c_0 = \sqrt{gh_0}$ is the linear long-wave speed), $c_0$ for horizontal velocity, and $\rho g h_0$ for pressure.
 The dimensionless variables are defined as

-Two fundamental small parameters emerge naturally: the amplitude parameter $\alpha = a/h_0 \ll 1$ measuring wave nonlinearity, and the dispersion parameter $\beta = (h_0/\lambda)^2 \ll 1$ quantifying the shallowness of the water~\cite{johnson1997mathematical}.
+Two fundamental small parameters emerge naturally: the amplitude parameter $\alpha = a/h_0 \ll 1$ measuring wave nonlinearity, and the dispersion parameter $\beta = (h_0/\lambda)^2 \ll 1$ quantifying the shallowness of the water~\cite{ref-26}.
+In typical continental shelf settings where long gravity waves or internal solitary waves are observed, both $\alpha$ and $\beta$ are indeed small, placing the dynamics squarely within the weakly nonlinear, weakly dispersive regime that the KdV equation governs~\cite{ref-46,ref-48}.

 Substituting the scalings~\eqref{eq:nondim_vars} into equations~\eqref{eq:continuity_2d}--\eqref{eq:momentum_2d_z} and dropping tildes for clarity, we obtain the dimensionless system